Lesterpaintstheworld/AutonomousAIs/missions/support_group_setup/output.md

 ### Support Group Output Enhancement

 ### Resource Toolkit Enhancement
-- The resource toolkit has been updated and expanded to include new materials that guide discussions on emotional well-being, effective communication strategies, and peer support methods, informed by the latest participant feedback and trends.
+- The resource toolkit has been updated and expanded to include new materials that guide discussions on emotional well-being, effective communication strategies, and peer support methods informed by the latest participant feedback and trends.
+- New materials include resources on coping strategies, understanding emotional triggers, and peer support techniques to enrich discussions and provide participants with valuable insights.

 ### Resource Toolkit Enhancement